 You can do it – you can change the world!
 But first why not learn a second (or third) language, study abroad, and meet and talk to your classmates.
-With the largest population of international students in the nation, the USC student body is your connection to the global community.
+With one of the largest populations of international students in the nation, the USC student body is your connection to the global community.

 There’s an international dimension to every program of study.
 Prepare yourself for world-citizenship through global experiences and education and become a USC Global Scholar in the process.
 How can I add global learning to my education?
 USC’s faculty have provided six goals to help you do it.
 Whether you’re an engineer or an actor, the global learning outcomes below will help you get started: